The Wounded Knee Massacre in 1890 was one of the most notorious episodes of violence by the United States government

 Everything came to a head when the soldiers tried to order a deaf man to surrender his gun.
 Since he could not hear what they were saying, he did not immediately give his weapon up, and the soldiers attempted to forcibly grab it from him.
 At some point during the scuffle, a shot was fired and the Wounded Knee Massacre began.

-It is unknown to this day who fired the shot, but the soldiers, already on edge because of the atmosphere of hostility and the ghost dance they could not understand, immediately opened fire.
+It is unknown to this day who fired the shot, but the soldiers immediately opened fire.

 The Sioux were unprepared and the majority had just had their weapons taken from them; they could offer little resistance.

-Chief Big Foot was killed where he was lay, along with 150 (perhaps many more) of his people, half of whom were women and children.
-The United States suffered a total of 25 casualties and the Wounded Knee Massacre would be remembered as the great conflict between the whites and the natives.
+Chief Big Foot was killed where he was lay, along with 150 or more of his people, half of whom were women and children.
+The United States suffered a total of 25 casualties and the Wounded Knee Massacre would be the final chapter in 19th-century confrontations between the whites and Native Americans.